jmcmurtry/rental-property-management-system/README.md

 is registered they should be able to pay certain fee and make their property posted online and be available ro renters to view it.
 The fee is certain amount in dollars for a fixed period of time (example 60 days).

-• RQ2: Regular renters don't need to login, and should be able to enter their search criteria such as: <br />
+• RQ2: Regular renters don't need to login, and should be able to enter their search criteria such as:
   - Apartment, attached/detached house, townhouse, etc. <br />
   - Number of bedrooms <br />
   - Number of bathrooms <br />